Dera (organisation): Major deras

-Sikh deras
+Mainstream Sikh deras

-The Sikh deras strictly observe the Rehat Maryada (Sikh code of conduct).
-The majority of their followers and leaders are from the Jat Sikh community.
-The leaders of these deras are rarely non-Jat, and never a Dalit.
+The mainstream Sikh deras strictly observe the Rehat Maryada (Sikh code of conduct).
+The majority of their followers and jathedars are from the Jat Sikh community.
+The jathedars of these deras are rarely non-Jat, and never a Dalit.
 However, there are several Dalit sewadars, granthis, ragis, and kirtan performers in these deras.

-Some of the prominent Sikh deras include those of:
+Some of the prominent mainstream Sikh deras include those of: